Shopify/polaris/polaris.shopify.com/content/components/tiles.md

   value: Alpha
   message: This component and its documentation is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
 examples:
-  - fileName: tiles-with-spacing.tsx
+  - fileName: tiles-with-gap.tsx
-    title: Spacing
+    title: Gap
     description: >-
-      Use the spacing prop to set the amount of space between tiles.
+      Use the gap prop to set the amount of space between tiles.
   - fileName: tiles-with-columns.tsx
     title: Columns
     description: >-